ply-ct/ply/docs/topics/quickstart.md

 layout: topic
 ---
 ## Ply Flows Quickstart
-If you want to get straight to building Ply test flows in less than 10 minutes, this guide is for you.
+If you want to get straight to building Ply test-flows in less than 10 minutes, this guide is for you.

 If you already know your way around npm and vscode, you may want to skip to [Install Ply](install-ply) or [VS Code Ply](vscode-ply).